ProtectoAi/Sharepoint-document-masking/README.md

-#  SharePoint Word Document Masking Tool
+#  SharePoint Word Document Masking Script

-This Python tool downloads Word documents (`.docx`) from a specified SharePoint folder using Microsoft Graph API, processes each document to mask sensitive content asynchronously via a Mask API, and outputs the masked text while preserving paragraph structure.
+This Python script downloads Word documents (`.docx`) from a specified SharePoint folder using Microsoft Graph API, processes each document to mask sensitive content asynchronously via a Mask API, and outputs the masked text while preserving paragraph structure.
 It also supports archiving or deleting processed files and logs its operations.

 ---